 This camp is designed to attract top-level Club, Academy, ODP, and high school players interested in playing college soccer.

 The camp will feature highly qualified college coaches who will provide their insight and expertise on the game.
 Our coaches will provide exceptional training to help prepare our campers for college soccer and identify what level is appropriate for them.
-Last summer's camp included college coaches from a number of well-known programs including Villanova, Harvard, Princeton, American, the University of Rhode Island, Richmond, Western Michigan, the University of Chicago and The Catholic University of America.
+Last summer, in addition to the Georgetown coaching staff, there were coaches from Penn, Yale, George Washington, Tufts, Wesleyan, Bowdoin, The Catholic University of America and Macalester.

 The camp will be capped at 108 players to ensure personalized attention.
 Every player will be exposed to tactical training in an 11v11 format each day.
 They will be immersed in the attacking and defending concepts used in our own Georgetown system.
 In addition, showcase matches will be held each night.